 What is HR analytics?

-Analyses of human resources involves using data and statistical analysis to gain insights into various HR processes, enabling data-driven decision-making in human resources.
+Analyses of human resources involve using data and statistical analysis to gain insights into various HR processes, enabling data-driven decision-making in human resources.

 How can Analyses of human resources benefit organizations?